 E.g. if you selected a "Green" colour for "Compassionate leave" but had it set up so that employees could only see that Joe Bloggs is out of the office, with no reason shown, the calendar colour would default to blue for other employees who can see this, as if they'd taken compassionate leave themselves and recalled it was green, they might work out that another employee is absent for this reason.

-Deduct from holiday allowance - this determines if you want your employees to have one type of timeoff for which they are allocated an allowance or more than one or, indeed, types where there is no allowance.
+Deduct from employee allowance - this determines if you want your employees to have one type of time off for which they are allocated an allowance or more than one or, indeed, types where there is no allowance.

 - If you have additional types which do not carry any allowance then you should set Deducting to No as this means there is no allowance allocated to the employee

 Maximum Limit - If YES is selected, the system allows you to allocate a maximum limit of days or hours that can be booked against this time off type.

 Time off in Lieu

 Time off in lieu - If this option is set to Yes, this will make the time off type you are creating a TOIL time off type.
 If this is set to No, this will not be a TOIL time off type.